Marjorie Agosín: Career

 Agosín studied in Georgia, and later attended Indiana University Bloomington, where she obtained her PhD in Latin American Literature.
-After receiving her degree, her first job was as an assistant professor at Wellesley College, the same Massachusetts women's college at which, at the age of thirty-seven, she became one of the youngest women ever to obtain the rank of full professor in the history of the institution, and at which, after more than twenty years, she continues to teach.
+After receiving her degree, her first job was as an assistant professor at Wellesley College, the same Massachusetts women's college at which, at the age of thirty-seven, she became one of the youngest women ever to obtain the rank of full professor in the history of the institution, and at which, after more than twenty years, she continued teaching.

 She edited the anthology These Are Not Sweet Girls: Poetry by Latin American Women (White Pine Press, 1991), featuring newly translated poems by Gabriela Mistral, Rosario Castellanos, Giannina Braschi, Olga Nolla, Julia de Burgos, Violeta Parra, Cristina Peri Rossi, and other Latina poets.

-Agosín began to write poetry in Spanish when she was ten years old, and although she speaks both English and Yiddish, she has written her extensive work in Spanish.
+Agosín began to write poetry in Spanish when she was ten years old, and although she spoke both English and Yiddish, she wrote her extensive work in Spanish.

-Agosín is a prolific author: her published books, including those she has written as well as those she has edited, number over eighty.
+Agosín has been a prolific author: her published books, including those she has written as well as those she has edited, number over eighty.
 She has published several books of fiction, among them two collections of short stories: La Felicidad (1991) and Las Alfarenas (1994).
 Agosín's series of memoirs began with a book about her mother's life in the south of Chile, A Cross and a Star: Memoirs of a Jewish Girl in Chile (1995).
 The later two volumes related the story of her father's life, Always from Somewhere Else (1998), and Agosín's own story, The Alphabet in My Hands (2000).
 In each of these books, the prevailing theme is that of the Jewish immigrant who is trying to find a place in Latin American society.
 She contributed the piece "Women of smoke" to the 1984 anthology Sisterhood Is Global: The International Women's Movement Anthology, edited by Robin Morgan.
 Her two most recent books are both poetry collections, The Light of Desire / La Luz del Deseo, translated by Lori Marie Carlson (Swan Isle Press, 2009), and Secrets in the Sand: The Young Women of Juárez, translated by Celeste Kostopulos-Cooperman (White Pine Press, 2006), about the female homicides in Ciudad Juárez.
-She teaches Spanish language and Latin American literature at Wellesley College.
+She taught Spanish language and Latin American literature at Wellesley College.

+Agosín died on March 10, 2025, at her home in Wellesley, Massachusetts.